-Balsa Blanks with pre-drilled canister chambers and tether guide slots from which car bodies MUST be machined, can be purchased from around \$8 per block from REA.

-Wheels Kits consisting of wheels, grommets, tether guides and brass axles can also be purchased through REA.
-These kits are manadatory for the Cadet & Development Classes.
-Professional class teams are permitted to make their own wheels but it can be very challenging.

-CO2 Cannisters are also required to power the cars if the school has a track and cost less than \$1 each.
+Cars are machined out of Balsa wood so this is required to start and can be purchased from around \$8 per block from REA.
+Wheels and axles can also be purchased through REA.
+Some classes are permitted to make their own wheels but it can be very challenging.
+CO2 cannisters are also required to power the cars if the school has a track and cost less than \$1 each.